abudaan/vega-as-leaflet-layer/README.md

 You have to set either `spec` or `view`, other arguments are optional:

-- mapContainer: id or HTML element that will contain the Leaflet map instance
+- `mapContainer`: id or HTML element that will contain the Leaflet map instance
-- container: id or HTML element that will contain the mapContainer, defaults to document.body
+- `container`: id or HTML element that will contain the mapContainer, defaults to document.body